mateuszwszola/react-todo-app/README.md

 # React Todo App

-React Todo App built with React Hooks, Context and Material-UI
+React Todo App built with React (Hooks, Context, Router) and Material-UI

+You can create and manage to-do lists and items inside them

 The initial app was built through the course on Udemy called "The Modern React Bootcamp (Hooks, Context, NextJS, Router)